How to Play a Bamboo Flute

-We hope you find our simple instructions on how to play a side blown flute helpful.
+We hope you find our simple instructions on how to play a bamboo flute helpful.
 It is gleaned from over 40 years of making and selling Bamboo Flutes.
 If you have any questions please call us at 413-298-3759 (10AM-10PM EST).

 Playing a Transverse (side blown) bamboo flute is basically the same technique used in sounding a tone on the end of a glass soda bottle.
 To create a tone you must blow a stream of air over the outer edge of the mouth hole, splitting the air stream in two.
 The stream of air entering the mouth hole vibrates within the bamboo flute producing a tone.